Sign up for the Power Apps Developer Plan

 After signing up for the Developer Plan, you'll be redirected to Power Apps.
-You may need to select your developer environment in the top right of the screen.
-It will be shown with your name, for example "John Doe's environment".
-If there's already an environment with that name, the developer environment will be named "John Doe's (1) environment".
+You may need to select your developer environment from the top right of the screen.
+It will be shown with your name, for example "John Doe's environment."
+If there's already an environment with that name, the developer environment will be named "John Doe's (1) environment."
 You'll need to use this developer environment, instead of your tenant’s default environment, to use certain capabilities such as premium and custom connectors.

 Get the Developer Plan with Visual Studio Dev Essentials